koreynichols/rest-server-test/README.md

 ![Screenshot 2021-03-07 235242](https://user-images.githubusercontent.com/26910936/110293362-52c57080-7fa3-11eb-8dfb-0a8c28ffccbb.png)

-The result will give you 2 tokens.
+The result will give us 2 tokens.
 We will be using the access token

 ![Screenshot 2021-03-07 235323](https://user-images.githubusercontent.com/26910936/110293545-8f916780-7fa3-11eb-9ecb-c74700e87cd4.png)